yujiri8/yujiri.xyz/reviews/deltarune.md

 The dynamic puzzle dialogue is really well done.
 If you get stuck at most puzzles, a companion gives you hints.
 It makes it feel like the puzzles are in-universe and solved by the characters, rather than just a gameplay gimmick.
 I can barely think of any other games that've done this (the boost pad puzzle in Undertale if you call Papyrus was like this except that Papyrus doesn't actually give a hint).

+Random encounters are also visible on the overworld now, which is nice.

 I *guess* I would still play Deltarune chapter 2 if it ever came out, but only on the hopes it'd be better than this.
 From Undertale to Deltarune is a [Spy Kids 1](spy_kids) to [Spy Kids 2](spy_kids_2) level downgrade.

 # Full retrospective (spoilers)